 “How long does teeth whitening last?”
 “What to expect from a root canal?”
 “Is Invisalign worth it?”

 These searches have high volume, lower competition, and some portion of the people making them will become patients.
-A blog is how you capture them.
+A blog is how the practice captures them.

 What blog content actually ranks for dental practices?